Vivek-9866/Learning/Cyber /CTF/bandit.md

  ```
 263JGJPfgU6LtdEvgfWU1XP5yac29mFx
 ```

 ## Commands:
-- the file name is- ‘ -’.
+- The name of the file is ‘spaces in this filename’.
+When you try to cat out the filename as is, since there are spaces in the name of the file, the command assumes each word separated by space to be a separate file.
+- ## why we use "--" this one for cat command,
+- because.. cat -- --spaces\ in\ this\ filename--
-- "."=type in './-'
+- means:

-- In Linux, the command ./ is used to run a program (script or executable file) from the current directory.
-- 🔹 What does ./ mean?
--  → represents the current directory
+- First -- → tells cat to stop parsing options
--  / → separates directories
+- Second part → actual filename
--  So ./filename means:
--  👉 “Run the file named filename that is located in the current directory.”

   <img width="382" height="96" alt="image" src="https://github.com/user-attachments/assets/d12bf6c9-80c8-49ec-ada1-37a568ae3aee" />